GeotrekCE/Geotrek-admin/docs/loading-data.rst

 `In QGIS <http://docs.qgis.org/latest/en/docs/training_manual/processing/cutting_merging.html>`_,
 you can visualize your DEM, or merge several tiles together (in *Raster* > *Misc* > *Merge*).

+The elevation data of DEM must be integer values.
+If the elevation data are floating numbers, you can convert them in integer values with the Raster calculator processing of SAGA (Processing > Toolbox > SAGA > Raster calculus > Raster calculator) with formula parameter set to ``int(a)``.

 Generate a GeoTIFF, and upload both files (``.tif`` + ``.tfw``) on the server.
 And use the Geotrek command to load it into PostGIS :